texas painted barn

 Holidays / Vacation / Sick Leave

-Statute of Limitations For Unpaid Wages
+Statute of Limitations for Unpaid Wages

 Under Texas wage and labor law, employers are liable for unpaid overtime wages for a period of 180 days from the date the wages were earned.